Take security seriously when getting back to work

 The background story: How secure are work-at-home contact center agents?

 The Coronavirus has presented huge challenges for organizations.
-Some have closed their contact centers — mindful of a potential backlash of negative comments1 from customers who can no longer talk to someone about an order, booking or complex enquiry.
+Some have closed their contact centers, mindful of a potential backlash of negative comments1 from customers who can no longer talk to someone about an order, booking or complex inquiry.